 With that said, Winnipeg’s newest sniper will likely skate on the right side of Bryan Little on the top line.
 The Jets’ faithful will be looking for big results from their biggest offseason acquisition.
 Can he deliver?
 That’s a question he’ll have to answer for himself.

-Topics: Devin Setoguchi
+Tags: Devin Setoguchi